 GEOL 5020.
-GEOPHYSICS (Odd numbered years) (On demand).
+ADVANCED GEOPHYSICS (Odd numbered years) (On demand).
 Three credit hours.
 Three hours of lecture per week.
+Prerequisites: GEOL 4057 or authorization of the Director of the Department.

-The principal physical processes related to the dynamics and evolution of the Earth, including energetic activity, gravitational and magnetic fields, heat flow, tectonics, and convection.
+The principal physical processes related to the dynamics and evolution of the earth, including energetic activity, gravitational and magnetic fields, heat flow, tectonics, and convection.